Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Experiments

 \subsection{Qualitative Results}

 Fig.~\ref{fig:qual} presents qualitative comparisons of 3DGS, CoR-GS, and our SE-GS, showing renderings from novel views.
 The models are trained on the DTU and MVImgNet datasets with 3 and 5 posed images, respectively.
 Our SE-GS produces fewer visual artifacts than the other methods, achieving better robustness against the challenge of few-shot training views.
-Moreover, our method captures finer details, particularly in areas with complex and repeated textures, such as the pineapple and watch strap.
+Moreover, our method captures finer details, particularly in areas with complex and repeated textures.
 This demonstrates the effectiveness of our self-ensembling strategy in improving both the visual quality and stability of novel view neural rendering under sparse-view conditions.
+Please refer to the supplementary material for more visualizations.